Quantum Event Learning and Gentle Random Measurements: Gentle Measurement Lemmas

-\section{Gentle Random Measurements}
+\subsection{Gentle Random Measurements}

-In this section we apply the tools from Sections~\ref{sec:technicals} and~\ref{sec:blended_measurements} to attain bounds on the distrubance caused by and accepting probability of repeated random measurements.
-First, we show how the notation introduced in \Cref{defn:multiMeasurement} can be used to describe the quantities $\accept{k}$ and $\state{k}$ defined in \Cref{sec:Introduction} as well as the quantity $\baccept{k}$ defind in \Cref{sec:blended_measurements}.
+In this section we apply the tools from \Cref{sec:technicals}, and \Cref{sec:blended_measurements} to attain bounds on the distrubance caused by and accepting probability of repeated random measurements.
+First, we show how the notation introduced in \Cref{defn:multiMeasurement} can be used to describe the quantities $\accept{k}$ and $\state{k}$ defined in \Cref{sec:Introduction} as well as the quantity $\baccept{k}$ defined in \Cref{sec:blended_measurements}.

-\begin{rmk} Let $\cM = \{M_1, M_2, ... , M_m\}$ be a set of two outcome projective measurements and $\rho$ be a state.
+\begin{rmk} Let $\cM = \{M_1, M_2, \ldots , M_m\}$ be a set of two outcome projective measurements and $\rho$ be a state.
 Consider the process where measurements are drawn at random from $\cM$ and applied in sequence to a quantum system originally in state $\rho$.
 Recall from \Cref{sec:Introduction} that $\accept{k}$ gives the probability that at least one of $k$ random measurements applied to the system accepts, and $\state{k}$ gives the state of the quantum system conditioned on the event that $k$ random measurements are applied to the system and none accept.
-Define the set of matrices $\notcM = \{1-M_1, 1-M_2, ... , 1-M_m\}$.
+Define the set of matrices $\notcM = \{1-M_1, 1-M_2, \ldots , 1-M_m\}$.
 Then

 and

 Similarly, we have

 \end{rmk}